 Exciting things are happening there.
 Stores open at night.
 Free bus rides.
-Free parking when you shop.
-Two for the price of one at the movies.
+Free

 It's all the work of the Kansas City Downtown Commission.
 They're creating a commercial renaissance for themselves along Main, Grand and Walnut.
 Everyone, to borrow the slogan, is coming on downtown.